qooxdoo/qooxdoo/docs/apps.md

 - **Mobileshowcase**
 ([App](apps://mobileshowcase), [Code](https://github.com/qooxdoo/qxl.mobileshowcase)):
-The mobileshowcase shows the full portfolio of GUI widgets provided by the qooxdoo framework for mobile apps.
+The mobileshowcase showcases the full portfolio of GUI widgets provided by the qooxdoo framework for mobile apps.
 Included is a demo how to use OpenStreetMap data together with the openlayers api.